metadb-project/metadb/doc/get-started-developing.md

 ### FOLIO

 Before you can run Metadb in a meaningful way, you need a FOLIO system set up to feed it events.
-It's politically difficult to get event feeds from existing FOLIO installations, and probaby impossible to get permission to set up your own feed -- which you want to do if you're going to get to grips with the whole Metadb system.
+It's politically difficult to get event feeds from existing FOLIO installations, and probably impossible to get permission to set up your own feed -- which you want to do if you're going to get to grips with the whole Metadb system.
 So you want your own FOLIO system that you can do with as you please.

 The simplest way to get a running FOLIO system is as a pre-packaged vagrant box.
 The process is described in detail in [Create workspace and launch the VM](https://dev.folio.org/tutorials/folio-vm/01-create-workspace/), but in a nutshell:
 ```